Assassin's Creed: Syndicate (2015). Notable Bugs, Tips, Strange Observations, Fun Diversions, etc.

 Odd/Stupid Things.

 One of your Rooks throws a projectile that looks like a smoke bomb.
-The animation is quick, difficult to see.
-The bomb makes a quick red arc and lands, and creates an expanding red ring.
-When the red ring reaches its maximum, there's a "whump" sound and the screen goes semi-psychedelic/blurry.
+Totally undocumented by Ubisoft: what exactly is this thing.
+If you have all the assistance HUD garbage turned on (I don't know which specific switch triggers the overhead arrows/icons, the names are all poor and there's no, gosh, I don't know, they don't pay me the big bucks, but like ... an IMAGE showing what you're turning on/off?
+Again, I'm very amateurish at this), the bomb thrower will have a "bomb" icon displayed above their head for a quick second before the bomb is chucked.
+The tossing animation is also quick, difficult to see.
+The path of the bomb is highlighted by a red arc and lands, creating an expanding red ring.
+When the red ring reaches its maximum, there's a "whump" sound and the screen goes semi-psychedelic/blurry if you are in the radius.
 No damage iirc, just loss of movement for a short while.
-It affects you, the Rooks, probably anyone within the range of the ring.
-I do not know if the enemy possesses this frightening technology.
-One Rook randomly got stuck in some sort of aggro mode loop and kept alternately firing his gun/throwing these psych-bombs.
+It affects anyone within range.
+I have seen Rooks get stuck in some sort of aggro mode loop and alternately fire their guns/throwing these psych-bombs repeatedly.
 "Someone's been playing with fireworks."
 After another skirmish, the original bomb-thrower (not an associate) left with two of his Rook companions, and an associate Rook took over bomb-throwing (but not gun-firing) until I ran him over with the carriage.
 Then he became docile and boarded the carriage without further incident.
-It would have been a lot more interesting if Rooks threw smoke bombs, especially if triggered contextually.
+It would have been a lot more interesting if Rooks/Blighters threw smoke bombs instead, especially if triggered contextually.
 Chaos boost.
-Instead, these mysterious psychedelic things.

 Don't bother cutting down bells if you're not in a mission.
 They re-generate.
 Why?
-Dunno.
+Some things stick around, some things despawn/reset.
+Hope you like hats.

-It's ridiculous that you can't fire a gun while driving a carriage.
-The Blighters can.
 There are at least two open-world missions that randomly spawn near you -- hijack/escort a carriage.
-You have to get off the carriage to shoot Blighters that have parked next to you.
+Your ability to shoot is severely limited -- once a Blighter is near you, you're given the option to do a "quick shoot."
 A Blighter may get a little icon above its head indicating that it's hot on taking the carriage -- good idea, good implementation, fair gameplay, the icon probably gives a little too much to the player, but okay.
 But now that you're not driving, one of your Rooks is now free to slide over to the driver's seat and quickly drive the carriage away (!??), past the mission boundary so you fail the mission.
 A Rook will try to get in the driver's seat you've just vacated around 80% of the time.
 "I'm helping."
 During "escort," you can climb onto the carriage and the driver goes bananas, constantly shifting around while going breakneck, really hugging the buildings which also have awnings which usually knock you off the carriage which doesn't stop for you and goes past the mission boundary: mission fail.
 Shitty gameplay, ridiculous.
 The capper is that then, ONLY THEN, the Rook driver will do a 180 and pull up beside you with the carriage which now is not a MISSION carriage but a REGULAR carriage.
 I usually shoot the driver.
 AYFKM.
 Did anyone actually play these missions.
 It's that bullshit when a team has this cockamamie idea about the "best" way to play a mission and then they code for only that.
 "No one would hole up when the Blighters come to shoot them down instead of trying to get to the mission objective point as fast as possible."
 Oddly enough, the Blighters have carriages that are just a little bit faster than yours, even if you've maxxed yours.
 So I hole up and try to find a good parking spot that an errant Rook driver can't manuever out of to fail the mission.
 "Send in the clowns."
 It's exactly like GTA5.
 Hole up or flee.
 Code for both.

 Sometimes during a "case the building" mission at a party you can walk upstairs past the guards (Kohr-I-Noor) and sometimes during a "case the building" mission at a party you cannot walk upstairs past the guards (A Night To Remember).
 Here's a surprise, they don't let you know either way.
 You're apparently supposed to contextualize from the one clue -- that there's people standing on the stairs in the former mission, and no one in the latter even though in other areas of the former mission, party people are partying outside in a cordonned area but if you try to join the party people it's party over for you.
 There's a few things like this that are beyond common sense and rather annoying.
 Did you know you can kidnap someone and hustle them by guards while they're saying "you're hurting me" and the guards will not care, as long as your "circle of influence" -- or whatever that white ring is called -- doesn't touch them?
 Even if you're a foot away.